pivotal/blog/content/post/grootfs-to-pws.md

 ## Initial Rollout

-{{< responsive-figure src="/images/grootfs-to-pws/pws-v1-dashboard.png" class="center large" caption="Dashboard for initial GrootFS to PWS rollout, containing only latency information.">}}
+{{< responsive-figure src="/images/grootfs-to-pws/pws-v1-dashboard.png" class="center small" caption="Dashboard for initial GrootFS to PWS rollout, containing only latency information.">}}

 We started by deploying GrootFS to 10% of our Diego cells.
 We had a Datadog dashboard comparing performance metrics between GrootFS-enabled cells and non-GrootFS-enabled cells.
 After a few days of reasonable-looking performance on the GrootFS cells, we decided to expand the rollout to 50%.